Hi there, I’m Michelle Sabolchick Pettinato, Professional Concert Sound Engineer.

-In 2013 I co-founded soundgirls.org to create a supportive community for women working in professional audio, while also inspiring and empowering the next generation, and in 2015 I was inducted into Full Sail University's Hall of Fame.
+In 2013 I co-founded Soundgirls.org to inspire and empower the next generation of women in audio and music production and in 2015 I was inducted into Full Sail University's Hall of Fame.

 But life wasn’t always so exciting…

 I grew up in a tiny town in Pennsylvania where there was no music scene to speak of.

 How a little girl from a small town in the middle of nowhere Pennsylvania got it into her head that she was going to break into the music business is beyond me but that was my dream and I had big dreams- I wanted to be a creative part of great music!

 I discovered my passion for music when I was very young and in high school announced that I was going to be a recording engineer!!!

 Everyone told me that I couldn’t do it and had to get a real job or real degree to make a living.
 I’m glad I didn’t listen because a few years later I was mixing live concerts for one of the hottest bands and not only that, we were on tour supporting The Rolling Stones in some of the biggest stadiums in the world!

 But it wasn’t an easy road…I was on my own.
 I had no money, no background in audio, and no support from anyone.